The Bill should guarantee advocacy and protection as well as access to the criminal justice protection

 The new Commissioner should be a Violence Against Women and Girls Commissioner

-On 8 March 2018 the Government launched a consultation on the content of this Bill, which closes on 31 May 2018.
+On 8 March 2018 the Government launched a consultation on the content of this Bill, which closed on 31 May 2018.

 The EVAW Coalition has written a FINAL response to this consultation which we made available to help others write their submissions.